 Pacific Center for Molecular Biodiversity

-The Pacific Center for Molecular Biodiversity (PCMB) is a fully equipped genetics lab set to meet the needs of modern museum biodiversity research and offers a wide range of wildlife forensic DNA analysis for research into biodiversity discovery and analysis and conservation based projects carried out by state, federal and non-governmental agencies in Hawai’i and across the Pacific.
+The Pacific Center for Molecular Biodiversity (PCMB) is a fully genomics research lab and cryorepository set to meet the needs of modern museum biodiversity research.
+We have one of the few clean room spaces in the Pacific available for ancient DNA work and the resources of PCMB allow our staff to offer a range of wildlife forensics and DNA based research into biodiversity discovery and analysis, conservation, resource management, and disease ecology that informs action and policy for state, federal and non-governmental agencies in Hawai’i and across the Pacific.

 To request consultation for project planning or for pricing inquiries, please contact Dr. Kenneth Hayes, Director of PCMB.

-PCMB, the primary cryo-preservation facility for the museum, and one of the only cryo-repositories housing non-human specimens in the state houses more than 40,000 tissue and genomic DNA and RNA samples from specimens representing marine, terrestrial, and aquatic organisms found throughout the Pacific.
-Our -20°C, -86°C (TERACORE 36 cu ft), and liquid nitrogen freezers have capacity for 200,000 samples, providing room for the collection growth as we aim to have at a representative of all species found in Hawaii, focusing heavily on those taxa most threatened with extinction.
+PCMB, the primary cryorepository for the museum, and one of the only cryorepositories dedicated to non-human specimens in the state, houses more than 90,000 tissue and genomic DNA and RNA samples from specimens representing marine, terrestrial, and aquatic organisms found throughout the Pacific.
+Our -20 °C, -96 °C, and liquid nitrogen freezers have capacity for 200,000 samples, providing room for the collection growth as we aim to have at a representative of all species found in Hawaiʻi, focusing heavily on those taxa most threatened with extinction.
 These samples will allow us to safeguard the genetic material from these taxa for conservation research and preservation for future generations.

-All cataloged tissue and genetic samples are entered in the Museum database and linked back to the original specimens housed in other museum collections.
-Once fully inventoried and linked to specimen data our genetic resources will be made available through the Global Genome Biodiversity Network.
+All cataloged tissues, genomic samples, and cultures are entered in the PCMB database and linked back to the original specimens housed in other museum collections where appropriate.
+Once fully inventoried and linked to specimen data our genetic resources can be made available through the Global Genome Biodiversity Network, the Barcode of Life Databases, PILSBRy, and other online repositories that provide access to the community.

 Kenneth A. Hayes, Ph.D.